-Are you a support person of a palliative cancer patient?
+Are you, or have you been, a support person of a palliative cancer patient?

 Share your experience with us and help us, to develop peer support programs for people providing care and support for palliative cancer patients.